KKumanan/pricing-pin/README.md

 ## Database Features

-The application now includes SQLite database functionality to save and manage your CSV analysis sessions:
+The application uses B2 Backblaze cloud storage for robust and scalable session management:

 - **Save Sessions**: Save your current analysis with a name and description
 - **Load Sessions**: Retrieve and load previously saved sessions
 - **Session History**: View all saved sessions with metadata
 - **Delete Sessions**: Remove unwanted sessions from the database
-- **Persistent Storage**: All sessions are stored locally in SQLite
+- **Cloud Storage**: All sessions are stored securely in B2 Backblaze
+- **Backup & Restore**: Automatic backup and restore functionality
+- **Scalable**: No local database files, fully cloud-based

 ## Installation